rackerlabs/support-how-to/content/how-to/cloud-backup/cloud-backup-faq/index.md

 {{< accordion title="What is deduplication?" col="in" href="accordion11" >}}

-Our block-level deduplication backs up only those portions of files that have changed since the previous backup.
-This means you don't needlessly backup the same unchanged data again and again.
-This increases efficiency by reducing the amount of data that is transferred for each backup, and reduces your storage space by not storing duplicate data.
-An added benefit is that this capability enables you to retrieve previous versions of your files (up to the limits specified in your data retention settings).
+Our block-level deduplication backs up only those portions of files that have changed since the previous backup, so you don't needlessly backup the same unchanged data again and again.
+This increases efficiency by reducing the amount of data transferred for each backup and reduces your storage space by not storing duplicate data.
+As an added benefit, this capability enables you to retrieve previous versions of your files (up to the limits specified in your data retention settings).